-WHAT IS MANY WAYS ACTIVITY 1.2 OF BEING?
-TIME LEARNING REQUIRED OBJECTIVES 5 MINUTES By the end of the session, participants will be able to: · List three benefits of the Many Ways of Being program to their lives.
-KEY MESSAGES MATERIALS • This program is for youth of all · Flipchart paper Markers genders and identities.

-matter to you.
+ACTIVITY 1.2 WHAT IS MANY WAYS OF BEING?
+TIME REQUIRED 5 MINUTES EXAMPLE AREANING OBJECTIVES By the end of the session, participants will be able to:• List three benefits of the Many Ways of Being program to their lives.
+Flipchart paper Markers Name tags KEY MESSAGES This program is for youth of all genders and identities.
+This program is designed to give you a space to talk about issues that matter to you.